What is the Times Interest Earned Ratio (Cash Basis)?

 Using the formula provided above, we arrive at the following figures:

 Here, we see that Ben’s TIE-CB slowly increases year over year, up to 41.11x interest in 2018.
-This would generally be a good indicator of financial health as it means that Ben’s has enough cash to pay the interest on its debt.
-If Ben were to apply for more loans, he likely has a good chance of securing further financing, as there is a low probability of default.
+This would generally be a good indicator of financial health, as it means that Ben’s has enough cash to pay the interest on its debt.
+If Ben were to apply for more loans, he likely has a good chance of securing further financing, as there is a relatively low probability of default.

-To better understand the financial health of the business, TIE-CB ratio should be computed for a number of companies that operate in the same industry.
+To better understand the financial health of the business, the TIE-CB ratio should be computed for a number of companies that operate in the same industry.
 If other firms operating in this industry see TIE-CB multiples that are, on average, lower than Ben’s, we can conclude that Ben’s is doing a relatively better job of managing its financial leverage.
-Creditors are more likely to extend further credit to Ben’s, if needed.
+Creditors are more likely to extend further credit to Ben’s, over its competitors, if needed.

 Thank you for reading this CFI article on the Times Interest Earned ratio CB!
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To learn more about related topics, check out the following resources:
+To learn more about related topics, check out the following free CFI resources: